Lazarus Chakwera: Personal life

-Lazarus Chakwera was born in Lilongwe, the capital city of Malawi, on 5 April 1955 when the country was still under British colonial rule.
-His father was primary school teacher and supplemented family's income through subsistence farming.
-He married Monica Chakwera on October 8, 1977, and together, they have four children (one son and 3 daughters).
+Lazarus Chakwera was born in Malembo, Lilongwe, near the capital city of Malawi, on 5 April 1955 while the country was still under British colonial rule.
+His father was a primary school teacher and supplemented his family's income through subsistence farming.

+Lazarus married Monica Chakwera on 8 October 1977, and they have four children (one son and three daughters).